 Born in Omsk in the former Soviet Union in 1975, Gleb Goloubetski displayed noticeable artistic talent and a keen interest in the arts from an early age.
-His initial tutorage and inspiration came from his late father, who achieved success as a painter in his own right and who actively encouraged Gleb to paint.
+His initial tutorage and inspiration came from his late father, who achieved success as a painter in his own right and actively encouraged Gleb to paint.

 Gleb's formal training came from his studies at the highly acclaimed academy in St Petersburg where his work attracted much attention.
 He maintains a close relationship with both the academy and his former professor.